stclib/STC/README.md

 # STC - Smart Template Containers

-## Version 5.0.1
+## Version 5.0.2 RC
-STC is a comprehensive, modern, typesafe and fast templated general purpose container and algorithms library for C99.
-It aims to make C-programming even more fun, more productive and safer.
+STC is a comprehensive, high performance, typesafe and generic general purpose container and algorithms library for C99 with excellent ergonomics and ease of use.

 <details>
-<summary><b>Version 5.0 NEWS</b></summary>
+<summary><b>Version 5 NEWS</b></summary>

-- New main build system with Meson.
-Simple Makefile provided as well.
+- Added build system with Meson.
+Makefile provided as well.
-- New **sum type** (tagged union), included via `algorithm.h`
+- Added **sum type** (tagged union), included via `algorithm.h`
-- New single/multi-dimensional generic **span** type, with numpy-like slicing.
+- Added single/multi-dimensional generic **span** type, with numpy-like slicing.
-- Coroutines now support *structured concurrency* and *symmetric coroutines*.
+- Updated coroutines support with *structured concurrency* and *symmetric coroutines*.
-- Coroutines now support *error handling* and *error recovery*.
+- Updated coroutines support with proper *error handling* and *error recovery*.
+- Changed for-loop range-style macros to more natural C-syntax
 - Template parameter `i_type` lets you define `i_type`, `i_key`, and `i_val` all in one line (comma separated).
 - Template parameters `i_keyclass` and `i_valclass` to specify types with `_drop()` and `_clone()` functions defined.
 - Template parameters `i_keypro` and `i_valpro` to specify `cstr`, `box` and `arc` types (users may also define pro-types).